Badangpet

 Badangpet is a satellite city of Hyderabad located in Rangareddy district of Telangana, India.
 It is one of the 13 Municipal Corporations in Telangana.
-This is a newly constituted as Municipal Corporation from Nagar Panchayat which was formed on 26-03-2013.
-It is formed duly merging (8) erstwhile villages i.e 1.
+It is newly constituted as Municipal Corporation from Nagar Panchayat, which was formed on 26 March 2013.
+It was formed by merging (8) erstwhile villages i.e. 1.
 Badangpet 2.
 Almasguda 3.
 Nadergul 4.
 Kurmalguda 5.
 Gurramguda 6.
 Balapur (part) 7.
 Venkatapur and 8.
 Mamidipally.
-The area of the ULB is 74.56 Sq.
-Km.
-Population as per as per 2011 Census is 64579 and presently it is estimated to 100000 population.
+The area of the ULB is 74.56 Sq. km.
+Population as per 2011 Census is 64579 and presently it is estimated to be at 100000.

+Greater Hyderabad Municipal Corporation (GHMC)

-Badangpet is located in the vicinity of GHMC ie., Hyderabad city which is also the capital city of Telangana State.
-Initially developed as a residential hub with a very fast increase in population.
-(938 ft).
+Badangpet is located in the vicinity of the office of Greater Hyderabad Municipal Corporation (GHMC).
+Hyderabad city is also the capital city of Telangana State.
+Initially developed as a residential hub, it has a very fast increase in population.

+History

 The name Badangpet came from a ruler named Badangi who ruled this area in the Deccan sultanate period.
 The old village has beautiful historical monuments such as button Gutta [ Watchtower ] Fort walls and ancient shiva-Vishnu temple named Kasi Bugga.